 Glen Campbell’s wife to other Alzheimer’s caregivers: You are not alone.

-With Glen Campbell in the final stages of his disease, his wife, Kim, is speaking out, offering hope and support to other caregivers.
+When Glen Campbell was in the final stages of his disease, his wife, Kim, spoke out to offer hope and support to other caregivers.
 Read the story.

 Gene Wilder’s widow on what it’s like to care for someone with Alzheimer’s

 Karen Wilder opens up about her 35-year marriage to the late actor and activist Gene Wilder.
 The “Young Frankenstein” star died last year at the age of 83, after battling Alzheimer’s disease in the final years of his life.
 Wilder discusses some of the trials and tribulations caregivers or spouses can experience when caring for someone living with the debilitating disease.
 Read her essay.

 Advice About Assisted Living for Aging Relative – New York Times Series